GlezMGustavo/GlezMGustavo/README.md

 ### Hi there 👋

 ## About me
-I am Gustavo Gonzalez, data science and analytics programmer with a master’s degree in Atmospheric Sciences, a bachelor’s degree in physics and a technical degree in computer science.
-My experience covers database analysis, database merging, quality control, statistical analysis and visualization of results using R, Shell Scripting, Python, SQL, Power BI and LaTeX.
-My passion for programming has led me to focus on analytics and data science.
-I am also interested in developing apps and video games with Unity, CSharp and Kotlin.
+I am Gustavo González, a professional in data analysis and science with a solid academic background that includes a master's degree in Atmospheric Sciences, a bachelor's degree in Physics, and a technical degree in Computer Science.
+I have experience in database analysis and management, quality control, statistical analysis, and creating visualizations using tools like Excel, Power Query, R, Python, Power BI, SQL, and LaTeX.
+My focus is on transforming data into actionable solutions to support strategic decision-making.
+In my free time, I enjoy exploring application and video game development, utilizing tools such as Unity, C#, and Kotlin.
+My passion for programming and innovation drives me to continue growing in the field of business intelligence and technological development.
 <!--
 **GlezMGustavo/GlezMGustavo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.